-AC said this is exactly why the EA are signing off on the measures and will hold them account.
-He said that the EA will say they do not want any harm, and even a small amount of harm will need some compensation. - 4.11 SG disagreed with AC's comment that if there is any harm then the EA will deal with it, noting that the EA have not yet prosecuted one farmer for polluting rivers.
-She said that far more fish are likely to be killed by river pollution than the AFD and no action is taken by the EA. - 4.12 The Chair said the consultation will address these types of issues.
-JA clarified that the EA would not sign off the DCO but would agree the compensation measures. - 4.13 ML asked for an update on the planning applications submitted prior to Christmas.
+- 4.12 The Chair said the consultation will address these types of issues. - JA explained that the EA would not be responsible for agreeing compensation measures as part of the DCO material change.
+The EA will be consulted on the material change and will provide comments on any compensation packages proposed. - 4.13 ML asked for an update on the planning applications submitted prior to Christmas.
 AC confirmed that the planning submission for the Junction 21 Logistics Hub is with Sedgemoor District Council. - 4.14 On the community bus, SG raised concerns about the closure of the B3191 road between Watchet and Blue Anchor and what impact it will have on the timetable for other communities on the Bridgwater side.
 She raised concerns that even though the road is closed, Somerset Passenger Services are still driving up from Blue Anchor to the nearby caravan parks and retracing their steps to go to other communities, which she argued might have an impact on the timetable.
 She asked why EDF are picking up holidaymakers from a campsite as opposed to focusing on use for local people.